tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（Web & 小程序）_intl_en.md

  [getGroupList](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#getGroupList) supports pulling group profile information, including the group owner ID and group member count.

 **Fixed**
-- SDK code errors were reported when a RESTful API was used to send custom group notifications in an audio–video chat room.
+- SDK code errors were reported when a RESTful API is used to send custom group notifications in an audio–video chat room.
-- The SDK did not send a request to pull historical messages when a user re-joined a quit group and called the getMessageList API.
+- The SDK did not send a request to pull historical messages when a user re-joined a left group and called the getMessageList API.
 - SDK code errors were reported when upload failed.

 ### 2.1.1 @2019.10.18